kazsho/LFA-P1-Backend/README.md

 * Once inside the directory in your terminal run: npm init → npm install express → npm install cors - npm install -D nodemon
 * Lastly in your terminal enter: code . which will open the project.
 * Inside the artists.json file is the json data for the application which is used for the game.
-* Inside app.js here theres a get request when landing on painting-recognition which is what sends the artistdata.
+* Inside app.js theres a get request when landing on painting-recognition which is what sends the artistdata.

 ## Prerequisites
 * Node.js